RelateMN Team

 Minnetonka Office

 Harjas provides individual psychotherapy to children, adolescents, and young adults.
-She identifies as Asian, straight, and female.
-Harjas uses a strength based, person-centered, nonjudgmental approach, and strives to work with clients to find the best style to make positive change, and growth.
+She identifies as an Asian, cisgender female.
+Harjas uses a strength-based, person-centered, nonjudgmental approach, and strives to work with clients to find the best style to make positive change and growth.
 Outside of work, Harjas likes to read, spend time with family and friends, play with her dog, and cheer on some Minnesota sports teams.

 Certifications: DC 0-5 assessment, Circle of Security Parenting